Georgia Home Insurance: Average Costs & Coverage Guide 2026

 Key Pinch Points

-• Northern Georgia faces high tornado and hail risk; coastal areas need flood insurance
+• Northern Georgia faces high tornado and hail risk; coastal areas need flood coverage

-• Bundling home and auto policies can save up to 25% on your premium
+• Bundling home and auto can save 15-27% off your premium

 Compare Home Insurance Plans in Ohio